Weak Pointer In C++ - C++ Programming Tutorial

 Weak Pointer In C++

-In this article, we will discuss the weak pointer in C++ with their syntax and examples.
+In this guide, we will explore the concept of a weak pointer in C++ along with its syntax and illustrative instances.

 Syntax: